-Ringkjøbing Landbobank has grown and developed over the last 10-15 years to the point where it is now a regional bank in central and western Jutland and a niche bank in selected areas.
+Ringkjøbing Landbobank has developed over the last 10-15 years to its present status as primarily a regional bank in Central and West Jutland and a niche bank within selected areas.

-This development has been a part of the bank's strategy, and the bank's management notes with satisfaction that the bank has achieved an appreciably diversified loans portfolio, including a significant spread in terms of both sector and geography.
+This development has been a part of the bank's strategy, and the bank's management notes with approval that the bank has achieved a significantly diversified loans portfolio, including a considerable spread in terms of branches and geography.

-Ringkjøbing Landbobank assumes credit risks on the basis of a policy, the objectives of which are to ensure a balance between risks assumed and the return gained by the bank, the maintenance of losses at an acceptable level relative to the Danish financial sector, and the accommodation of actual losses within the bank's results even in extreme situations.
+Ringkjøbing Landbobank generally assumes risks on the basis of a credit policy, the specified aim of which is that there must be a well-balanced relationship between risks assumed and the return achieved by the bank, that the bank's losses must be at an acceptable level relative to the Danish fi nancial sector, and finally that losses must be able to be accommodated within the bank's results, even in extreme situations.

-The gearing of loans relative to the capital base in the bank is approx. five, and the bank's objective is realisation of the results with a lower or the same credit gearing as that of Denmark's major banks.

-Viewed historically, the bank has always had a healthy and conservative credit policy, and future focus will also be on an effective management and monitoring of the bank's total loans portfolio via its central credit department.
+The gearing of loans relative to the bank's subordinate capital is a factor of approximately five, and the bank's goal is that the results are realised with a smaller or the same credit gearing as that of the country's major banks.
+In historical terms the bank has always had a healthy and conservative credit policy, and focus will remain on an effective management and monitoring of the bank's total loans portfolio via the bank's central credit department.